TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

   **Observations:**

-  * Prices are based for 2 people sharing the same room;
+  * Prices are based on 2 people sharing the same room;
-  * Prices can suffer updates due high season, holidays or weekends
+  * Prices can suffer updates due to high season, holidays, or weekends
   * Beverages are not included at lunch and dinner when included in the package
-  * Tickets to visit farms and wineries not included in the price package
+  * Tickets to visit farms and wineries are not included in the price package

   **Extras**